mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 The shell provides a lot of its own variables.
-For instance, the output of the `whoami` command (which was shown near the beginning of the book) is the same as \$USER.
-Your home directory is stored in \$HOME.
-You can see any variable\'s value by echoing it:
+For instance, the output of the `whoami` command (which was shown near the beginning of the book) is the same as $USER.
+Your home directory is stored in $HOME.
+You can see any variable's value by echoing it:

     $ echo $HOME

 The first dollar sign shown in that example is just a prompt; it has nothing to do with variables.

-You can see the shell\'s built-in variables (actually a subset known as *environment* variables) through:
+You can see the shell's built-in variables (actually a subset known as *environment* variables) through:

     $ env